Wilderness First Aid Course

-is designed specifically for practitioners, guides and instructors.
+Our Wilderness First Aid course is designed specifically for pilots, guides and instructors.

-The course is run by Dr Matt Wilkes (FFPP) and Jocky Sanderson (Keswick Mountain Rescue team member & First Responder)
+The course is run by Jocky Sanderson (Keswick Mountain Rescue team member & NHS First Responder)

 Dealing with a paragliding accident can be challenging;